Policies for Students Who Receive VA Educational Benefits

 The policy shall be read to be amended as necessary to be compliant with the requirements of 38 U.S.C.
 3679 (c) as amended.

-GSCC recommends that students receiving educational benefits from the VA adhere to college attendance policies as explained in the Campus Polices section of the catalog.
+GSCC recommends that students receiving educational benefits from the VA adhere to college attendance policies as explained in the Campus Policies section of the catalog.
 The College will report promptly to the VA if a student withdraws or drops classes for which the student was certified.
 Such a change in enrollment could lead to an overpayment situation for the student.

 Selection of Program (VA Students)